 Roth 401(k)s, Too

-Now that Roth 41(k)s funded with after-tax contributions may be offered by employers, the IRS has stated that designated contributions to a Roth 401(k) are to be treated the same as pre-tax elective contributions to a standard 401(k) plan when performing annual nondiscrimination testing.
+The IRS has stated that designated contributions to a Roth 401(k) funded with after-tax contributions are to be treated the same as pre-tax elective contributions to a standard 401(k) plan when performing annual nondiscrimination testing.

 If the 401(k) plan includes a Roth 401(k) feature, it can allow highly compensated employees to refund either designated Roth contributions or pre-tax elective contributions .
 If the plan is late with these remediation steps, it could face a 10 percent excise tax on discriminatory contributions.